STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

     * Look in `hpx/cmake/toolchains`

-* You can use them to reduce slightly the number of options set by hand
+* You can use them to slightly reduce the number of options set by hand

-    * (HPX cmake is quite good and works on all the machines I've tried)

 ---
 ## HPX CMake: Release (for Crays)